mburakunuvar/aws-cicd-with-travis/README.md

 3. Click the "Create Application" button

-4. Enter "docker" for the Application Name
+4. Enter "ci-cd-with-travis" for the Application Name

 5. Scroll down to "Platform" and select "Docker" from the dropdown list.

-6. Change "Platform Branch" to Docker running on 64bit Amazon Linux
+6. Change "Platform Branch" to "Docker running on 64bit Amazon Linux 2"

 7. Click "Create Application"